jddunn/tenets/README.md

 - **Injects** your tenets (guiding principles) into session interactions automatically in prompts
 - **Transforms** content on demand (strip comments, condense whitespace, or force full raw context)

-### How It Works

-tenets employs a multi-layered approach optimized specifically for code understanding (but its core functionality could be applied to any field of document matching).
-It tokenizes `camelCase` and `snake_case` identifiers intelligently.
-Test files are excluded by default unless specifically mentioned in some way.
-Language-specific AST parsing for [15+ languages](./docs/supported-languages.md) is included.

-Deterministic algorithms in `balanced` work reliably and quickly meant to be used by default.
-BM25 scoring prevents files which may use redundant patterns (test files with `assert` etc.) from dominating results unfairly.

-The default ranking factors consist of: Keyword matching (20%), path relevance (15%), import centrality (10%), git signals (10%), and other code complexity metrics.

-Optional semantic analysis captures relationships that keyword matching misses.
-Sentence-transformer embeddings *understand* that `authenticate()` and `login()` are conceptually related, and relevancy is judged accordingly.

-We have additional optional cross-encoder neural re-ranking which jointly evaluates query-document pairs with self-attention.
-Since this is appending a document and query as a combined input (in O(n^2)), this is much slower than bi-encoders (in our ML-powered regular ranking), and as such is only used for re-ranking the top X results.
-But, with a cross-encoder, a query like `"implement oauth2"` will rank a document with the text: `"DEPRECATED: We no longer implement oauth2"` much lower compared a function that may be named `implement_authorization_flow()`, **even though** `authorization` in the method name doesn't exactly match `oauth2`.

-tenets is able to scan, analyze, match, and summarize hundreds of files for relevant context in significantly under a minute typically, with a multi-tier caching system based on git and file metadata changes ensuring responsive performance, along with parallel and streaming file processing.

-All processing runs locally - no API costs, no data leaving your machine, complete privacy.

 ## Installation

 ```bash